sitegeist/Sitegeist.MagicWand/README.md

 ```
 **Note:** Use this command on a regular basis, because your stash tends to grow **very** large.

+## Installation

+Sitegeist.Magicwand is available via packagist.
+Just add `"sitegeist/magicwand" : "~1.0"` to the require-dev section of the composer.json or run `composer require --dev sitegeist/magicwand`.
+We use semantic-versioning so every breaking change will increase the major-version number.

 ## Contribution

 We will gladly accept contributions especially to improve the rsync, and ssh-options for a specific preset.
 Please send us pull requests.